stageor/Projects/README.md

 # Excel Automation Demo (Browser + JS)

-A lightweight, standalone HTML and JavaScript application that performs common Excel automation tasks directly in the browser, without requiring any installation.
+A lightweight, standalone HTML and JavaScript application that performs common Excel-style automation tasks directly in the browser, without requiring any installation.

 Great for: